Deducteam/nubo/README.md

 ------------------

-Libraries that have been translated to Dedukti are packaged into gzipped tarballs for easy access.
-Each library that is identified by a [library name specification](#proof-library-name-specification) `libspec` is packaged as `libspec.tgz`.
-Such an archives contains all files that constitute the library.
+Libraries that have been translated to Dedukti are packaged into gzipped tarballs with the extension `.tgz`.
+Each library identified by a
+[library name specification](#proof-library-name-specification) `libspec` is packaged as `libspec.tgz`.
+Such an archive must contain

+- the source files of the library (`.dk` files) and

+- a [Makefile][2] dependency list named `.depend` that provides the dependencies between the source files of the library.

+The dependency list serves two purposes.
+The first is to provide the dependencies between source files so that they can be checked in an appropriate order.
+It also provides dependency for a (phony) target `all` that allows to check all the library at once.

 For instance, the archive of `arith_fermat-1.0-sttfa` is available at `${PKG_PATH}/arith_fermat-1.0-sttfa.tgz` where `${PKG_PATH}` is a global